jIdle/North-Plains-App/README.md

 # North Plains App

 Open source Android and iOS app to mirror the City of North Plains website.
-We hope to use project as a template for any city that wants their own app.
+We plan to use this project as a template for any city that wants their own app.

 ## Working Prototype